 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-Here are seventeen ideas for having a super fun weekend with your family as part of your no spend challenge.
+Here are thirteen ideas for having fun as a family that don’t involve money or going somewhere inside.
 As you can tell from the pictures, we have done ALL of these ourselves at one point or another!

 There are millions of geocaches and letterboxes hidden all over the world.
 It is very likely there are some close to where you live!